FIVES: Feature Interaction Via Edge Search for Large-Scale Tabular Data: Abstract

 \section{Abstract}

-To automate the generation of interactive features, recent methods are proposed to either explicitly traverse the interactive feature space or implicitly express the interactions via intermediate activations of some designed models.
-These two kinds of methods show that there is essentially a trade-off between feature interpretability and efficient search.
-To possess both of their merits, we propose a novel method named Feature Interaction Via Edge Search (FIVES), which formulates the task of interactive feature generation as searching for edges on the defined feature graph.
-We first present our theoretical evidence that motivates us to search for interactive features in an inductive manner.
-Then we instantiate this search strategy by alternatively updating the edge structure and the predictive model of a graph neural network (GNN) associated with the defined feature graph.
-In this way, the proposed FIVES method traverses a trimmed search space and enables explicit feature generation according to the learned adjacency tensor of the GNN.
-Experimental results on both benchmark and real-world datasets demonstrate the advantages of FIVES over several state-of-the-art methods.
+High-order interactive features capture the correlation between different columns and thus are promising to enhance various learning tasks on ubiquitous tabular data.
+To automate the generation of interactive features, existing works either explicitly traverse the feature space or implicitly express the interactions via intermediate activations of some designed models.
+These two kinds of methods show that there is essentially a trade-off between feature interpretability and search efficiency.
+To possess both of their merits, we propose a novel method named \textbf{F}eature \textbf{I}nteraction \textbf{V}ia \textbf{E}dge \textbf{S}earch (\textbf{FIVES}), which formulates the task of interactive feature generation as searching for edges on the defined feature graph.
+Specifically, we first present our theoretical evidence that motivates us to search for useful interactive features with increasing order.
+Then we instantiate this search strategy by optimizing both a dedicated graph neural network (GNN) and the adjacency tensor associated with the defined feature graph.
+In this way, the proposed FIVES method simplifies the time-consuming traversal as a typical training course of GNN and enables explicit feature generation according to the learned adjacency tensor.
+Experimental results on both benchmark and real-world datasets show the advantages of FIVES over several state-of-the-art methods.
+Moreover, the interactive features identified by FIVES are deployed on the recommender system of Taobao, a worldwide leading e-commerce platform.
+Results of an online A/B testing further verify the effectiveness of the proposed method FIVES, and we further provide FIVES as AI utilities for the customers of Alibaba Cloud.